Beverly Hills Cop: Plot

 Axel infiltrates one of Maitland's warehouses, where he finds evidence of drug smuggling and is arrested after a scuffle with Zack at Maitland's country club.
 Beverly Hills Police Chief Hubbard, who has learned of Axel's private investigation, orders him escorted out of town.
 Axel convinces Billy to take him and Jenny to the warehouse, where he expects another shipment to arrive.
-Axel and Jenny break in and discover several bags of cocaine but are discovered by Maitland, Zack and Casey.
+Axel and Jenny break in and discover several bags of cocaine but are discovered by Maitland, Zack, and Casey.
 Maitland takes Jenny and orders Axel killed before admitting to Mikey's murder.
 Billy rescues Axel after a brief gunfight during which he kills Casey.

-To rescue Jenny, Taggart tracks Axel and Billy to Maitland's estate where they wipe out four of Maitland's men, including Zack.
+To rescue Jenny, Taggart tracks Axel and Billy to Maitland's estate where they kill four of Maitland's men, including Zack.
 Axel kills Maitland with Bogomil's help.
-Bogomil fabricates an explanation for their unauthorized actions to Chief Hubbard and is persuaded by Axel to smooth matters over with Inspector Todd, after Axel threatens to stay in Beverly Hills as a private investigator, realizing Inspector Todd will fire him back in Detroit.
+Bogomil fabricates an explanation for their unauthorized actions to Chief Hubbard.
+Realizing Inspector Todd might fire him upon his return to Detroit, Axel asks Bogomil to smooth matters over with Todd, remarking that if he gets fired in Detroit, then he might stay in Beverly Hills as a private investigator.
+Bogomil agrees to talk to Inspector Todd.

 Taggart and Billy pay Axel's hotel bill for him and they agree to a farewell drink together.